Proper Protective Clothing for Winter

 To prevent excessive sweating while working, remove clothing in the following order:

-- Then open the jacket at the waist and wrists, and
+- Open the jacket at the waist and wrists, and

 As you cool down, follow the reverse order of the above steps.